NVB9ALT/Realism-pack./README.md

 # Realism-pack
 *Notice: the Tampermoney version may not work properly.
 If this is the case, please try the bookmarklet version if you are able to.*

 **This addon needs several updates and an implementation of toggleable features.
-Fixes are currently in progess but they will not happen super fast.**
+I've basically neglected this addon for months now, I'm sorry, I may have to find someone else to take over development.
+If you would like to do that, please contact me.**
+//It's just not really fun to work on anymore...</br>

 This massive addon adds over 30 new features, realism fixes, and a few bug fixes.
 The goal of this project is to modify GeoFS to make it as realistic as possible and expand its capabilities.</br>
 You can review the full list of additional features and changes below.